In photos: 22 reasons to visit Antarctica

 Antarctica is a photographer’s dream

-I recently made the leap from my longstanding affiliation with Nikon SLRs to a considerably lighter Fujifilm mirrorless camera.
+I recently made the leap from my longstanding affiliation with Nikon DSLRs to a considerably lighter Fujifilm mirrorless camera.
 While I’ve enjoyed carrying a lighter backpack during my treks, I have missed the versatility of my old 18-300mm zoom lens.
 So, for this trip, I hired an extra camera body, a Fujifilm X-T4 and a Fujinon XF 100-400mm telephoto lens to go with my Fujifilm X-T30 and kit lenses.

 It meant I always had a camera to hand for wider landscape as well as wildlife shots.
 The downside is, having now returned the X-T4, I’ve got my heart set on upgrading my camera again!